ottrproject/ottr-reports-periodic-checker-test/README.md

 ## Outputs

-A comment on your pull request with a summary of your checsk and a zip file with the respective reports :
+A comment on your pull request with a summary of your checks and a zip file with the respective reports :
 'spell_check_results.tsv', 'url_checks.csv', or question_error_report.tsv',